agarwalvipin/open_cfa/docs/LOS/Derivatives/Reading 69.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** Understand the intuition behind the cost of carry model.
+💡 CFA Exam Tip ✍️:Understand the intuition behind the cost of carry model.
 Don't just memorize the formula. **Costs of holding the asset increase the forward price, while benefits of holding it decrease the forward price.** This is a very testable concept.
 The exam might ask you to identify which factor would increase or decrease a forward price.
 </div>
 </div>